BilllyMacc/ics211-fall2014/src/morea/big-o/reading-materials05.md

 {% highlight java %}
 /**
- * Calculates and displays the factorial for an number entered on the commandline
+ * Calculates and displays the factorial for a number entered on the commandline
  *
  * @author William McDaniel Albritton
  */